calvlaw92/Auto_MPG/README.md

 The size of the entire dataset is 30KB.
 More descriptions and summaries of the dataset can be found on the accompanying notebook.

 **Solution Statement**<br/>
-A solution to this problem will be using several linear regression models.
+A solution to this problem will be using several linear regression models comparing weight, displacement, number of cylinders with acceleration.

 **Benchmark Model**<br/>
 Given that we seek a regression model a good naive benchmark would be to use the mean of the acceleration from the dataset.

 **Evaluation Metrics**<br/>
-We will use the R-squared metric and Mean Absolute Error to measure the success of our model.
+We will use the R-squared metric and Mean Absolute Error to measure the success of our models.

 **Resources**<br/>
 Wang, Y, Witten, H. 1997.
 Inducing Model Trees for Continuous Classes.
 University of Waikato.